Local derivative estimates for the heat equation coupled to the Ricci flow: Perelman's W-entropy on noncompact manifolds

-For $(M, g)$ with Ricci curvature bounded below and injectivity radius bounded away from 0, we have that $\mu(g,\tau)$ is finite; for a proof see for example [RV].
+For $(M, g)$ with Ricci curvature bounded below and injectivity radius bounded away from 0, we have that $\mu(g,\tau)$ is finite; for a proof see for example \cite{RV}.

-The following proposition is a slight improvement of some results in [Ku1], [Z12b] and [L] which in turn extend the entropy formula in Perelman [P] to the noncompact case.
-The improvement is partially on lowering the order of derivatives of the curvature tensor which are required to be uniformly bounded to guarantee the equality (4.1) below, compare Corollary 4.1 in [Z12b], and for (4.1) we also need not the condition on the injectivity radius which is imposed in [Z12b].
+The following proposition is a slight improvement of some results in \cite{Ku1}, \cite{Z12b} and \cite{L} which in turn extend the entropy formula in Perelman \cite{P} to the noncompact case.
+The improvement is partially on lowering the order of derivatives of the curvature tensor which are required to be uniformly bounded to guarantee the equality (4.1) below, compare Corollary 4.1 in \cite{Z12b}, and for (4.1) we also need not the condition on the injectivity radius which is imposed in \cite{Z12b}.
 Moreover we allow the function $v_T$ below with slightly less constraints.
-Note that in the proof of Theorem 16 in [Ku1] Kuang only considers $v_T$ with compact support; see Remark 17 there.
-The $v_T$ considered in Corollary 4.1 in [Z12b] is also very special.
-We also clarify a key point in the proof of Theorem 16 in [Ku1].
+Note that in the proof of Theorem 16 in \cite{Ku1} Kuang only considers $v_T$ with compact support; see Remark 17 there.
+The $v_T$ considered in Corollary 4.1 in \cite{Z12b} is also very special.
+We also clarify a key point in the proof of Theorem 16 in \cite{Ku1}.